lmdu/pyfastx/docs/source/installation.rst

 Make sure you have installed both `pip <https://pip.pypa.io/en/stable/installing/>`_ and Python before starting.

-Currently, ``pyfastx`` supports Python 2.7, 3.4, 3.5, 3.6, 3.7 and can work on Windows, Linux, MacOS.
+Currently, ``pyfastx`` supports Python 3.5, 3.6, 3.7 and can work on Windows, Linux, MacOS.

 .. warning::

-	Python 2.7 will not be maintained past 2020.
+	Python 2.7 has been retired.
 Python 3.4 has now reached its end-of-life and has been retired

 Install from PyPI